 Standards(s) Met:

 Identify specific standards met.

+Primary Secondary

-Primary Secondary Standards emphasized in instruction and Standards Included in the lesson that students included in teaching, reflection, and use to complete activities and products, but frequently in assessment are not emphasized in teaching
+Standards emphasized in instruction and Standards Included in the lesson that students

+included in teaching, reflection, and use to complete activities and products, but

+frequently in assessment are not emphasized in teaching

 Overview

 Provide a summary of the lesson.
-Is this lesson tied to other lessons (review)?
+Is this lesson on tied to other lessons (review)?

+1 Tortue a summary of the tesson.
+Is this tesse m neu to omer tessons (review).

 Learning outcomes

-- Desired student results - Relevant standards and essential understandings
+☐ Desired student results

+☐ Relevant standards and essential understandings

+T

-Logistics
+Logistics .
+1

-• Where does the activity take place (classroom, outdoors, gym)? • How are the students organized? \square Whole Class ☐ Teams: 2-3 \square Other \square Pairs \Box Individually
+Where does the activity take place (class) assroom, outdoors, gym)?

+• How are the students organized?

+$\square$ Whole Class ☐ Teams: 2-3 ☐ Other

+$\square$ Pairs $\square$ Individually

-Materials Needed / Preparation / Equipment
+Materials Needed / Preparation / Equipme nt

-What will be needed for students to engage in this activity?
-Are there technology needs?
+What will be needed for students to engage in

-Describe how might these materials be best organized, stored, assembled, and if necessary where to find.
+Describe how might these materials be best owhere to find. organized, stored, assembled, and if necessary

 For the lesson:

-• Describe steps needed to utilize materials
+☐ Describe steps needed to utilize materials

 Time frame

 What is the time frame of lesson?
-Describe how this lesson may be shortened or expanded.
+Describe he ow this lesson may be shortened or expanded.